AlexNexton/MS2-LingLang/README.md

 - [Bootstrap Borderless Table](https://getbootstrap.com/docs/4.5/content/tables/) code.
 - [Stack overflow](https://stackoverflow.com/questions/14977392/bootstrap-carousel-remove-auto-slide) for helping me with almost every JavaScript question I had.
 - [San Francisco State Univerity](https://its.sfsu.edu/projects/resources) PMO Resources webpage where the original UAT Training Plan document was sourced
-- [PortEXE ](https://www.youtube.com/watch?v=3uuQ3g92oPQ) This tutorial help in with writing the game and understanding JavaScript a whole lot more.
+- [PortEXE ](https://www.youtube.com/watch?v=3uuQ3g92oPQ) This tutorial helped with writing the game and understanding JavaScript a whole lot more.
 - [zapsplat ](https://www.zapsplat.com/sound-effect-category/button-clicks/) Used their sounds for the flipping of the cards

+### References ###
+- [PortEXE ](https://www.youtube.com/watch?v=3uuQ3g92oPQ) This tutorial helped with writing the game and understanding JavaScript a whole lot more.
+- [Web Dev Simplified](https://www.youtube.com/watch?v=28VfzEiJgy4) This tutorial helped with writing the CSS for the card game and opening my eyes to the power of CSS.

 ---